YPetremann/ShenzhenIO/README.md

 Improving a design can be done on the same file if it keep the idea.

 If you want to completely change the idea, duplicate the file and commit it like a new design.

+**Please update the record line in this file when you've done a new record in the coresponding project **